 Forces today continue to drive a wedge between black and white, it’s ringleader our current president.
 The subsequent chaos that ensues from disinformation guarantees the entrenchment of the current power structure, which is insidious, powerful, and will fight tooth and nail to maintain their privilege, their station, and their cash.
 It is a juggernaut whose power rests on exploitation and division.

 “Historically, people in power have counted on hostility and division within the working class, particularly between African Americans and northeastern ethnic whites or southern white populists, to reduce the possibility of a strong united working class.”
 We’re Still Here: Pain and Politics in the Heart of America, Jennifer Silva

 “…by encouraging the enemy of the poor, laboring white man against the black, the slaveholder “succeeds in making the said white man almost as much a slave as the black slave himself,” Fedrick Douglas, Masterless Men, Kari Merritt

 We need to stop falling for the con of scarcity, the trickle-down con.
 The greatness of our country rests on the foundation of inclusion, diversity; it rests on recognizing our common humanity, that our strength as a country rests on consecutiveness, not divisiveness.
-Leveling the playing field does not make use weaker; it makes us stronger as it invites the talents of all people to participate in this grand experiment called DEMOCRACY.
+Leveling the playing field does not make us weaker; it makes us stronger as it invites the talents of all people to participate in this grand experiment called DEMOCRACY.

 Our glory, our power, is neutered when we fall for the con that our scapegoats, our enemies, are people who don’t look like us.
-Right now, poor whites and poor blacks are fighting each other, believing desperately each is the is the source of their discontent, their poverty.
+Right now, poor whites and poor blacks are fighting each other, believing desperately each is the source of their discontent, their poverty.
 The Trump administration has flamed, and manipulated, and exploited, this artificial chasm since day one of its reign.

 America’s culture, its greatness, flourished from the infusion and richness of other cultures.
 We can’t shut off that wellspring; it is our lifeline, lifeblood, the mana for our glory.